woossi0/suite/docs/usermanual/source/intro/installation/mac/upgrade.rst

 #.
 To upgrade, you must first back up your data:

    * Back up your GeoServer data directory by copying it to a safe location.
 You can find your data directory by running GeoServer and selecting :guilabel:`Open GeoServer Data Directory` from the GeoServer icon in the OS X menu bar.
-   * Back up your PostGIS database to a safe location by following the instructions in the :ref:`dataadmin.pgDBAdmin.backup` section.
+   * Back up your PostGIS database to a safe location by following the instructions in the :ref:`PostgreSQL backup and restore <dataadmin.pgDBAdmin.backup>` section of the User Manual.

 #.
 After backing up your data, :ref:`uninstall <intro.installation.mac.uninstall>` your current version of OpenGeo Suite.